Feliconut/RandomWalkResearchREU/project_log.md

 Tasks due before Oct 7 2022:

+*Theoretical background:*
+- [x] Review mathematical detail for Autocorrelation function
-- [ ] Understand Lipchitz and Holder continuity
+- [x] Understand Lipchitz and Hölder continuity

+*Improvements on BM test:*
-- [ ] Implement and run test for Holder continuity
+- [x] Implement and run test for Hölder continuity (see `study note 4` for theoretical details)
+- [ ] Implement Scale Invariance Test (Choose a small section and see if the distributions are identical up to proper scaling)

+*Application of BM test:*
 - [ ] Run BM test on RWs with different step distribution
     - [ ] Uniform
     - [ ] Normal
     - [ ] Exponential
     - [ ] Cauchy
-- [ ] Implement Scale Invariance Test

 ## 2022-09-23